 One of the most common reasons a hamster may no longer use their wheel is due to its size.
 If the wheel is too small for a hamster, it can be painful as it will bend their backs awkwardly.
 This makes movement very painful and they may stop using it altogether.
 With a hamster in a wheel, it is important their back is as straight as possible.
 Even a wheel which a hamster once used may not be suitable if they have grown in the meantime.

 A wheel being too large may also be a problem.
 It might be too large for the hamster to make it turn properly.
 If your hamster is otherwise active, then it could be a problem with the wheel's size.
 Find the best size of wheel for your hamster's size and breed.
 It may not be possible to tell how large a hamster will grow when they are younger.
 Also, the type of hamster breed will affect how big they are likely to become.
 It is always better to have a larger wheel for your hamster than one which is too small.

 3. Poor wheel design

-Ideally, the design of the hamster wheel should allow for a solid floor made of plastic or wood.
+Ideally, the design of the hamster wheel should allow for a solid structure made of plastic or wood.
 If you have a hamster wheel made with metal bars, you can adapt it yourself.
 Simply paste some rough cardboard to the bottom of the wheel to give better footing.
-Another reason the design may prevent the hamster from moving the wheel is because it is too difficult to make it move.
+Another reason the design may prevent the hamster from moving the wheel is because it is too tight to the cage.
 You should be able to loosen the axle of the wheel so that it spins better.

 4. Wheel noise

-Oil or fix the tightness of the axle and stop the wheel from squeaking.
-If this does not work, you will probably need to purchase a quiet hamster such as a Silent Spinner.
+Using oil or loosening the axle can stop the wheel from squeaking.
+If this does not work, you will probably need to purchase a quiet hamster wheel such as a Silent Spinner.

 5. The hamster doesn't like to exercise